russross/s3fslite/README.md

 This fork has the following changes:

+*   S3fslite has a writeback cache that holds open files and files that were closed within the last few seconds.
+This absorbs many of the requests that otherwise take a round-trip each to S3.
+For example, when `rsync` creates a file, it creates it with a temporary name, writes the data, sets the mode, sets the owner, sets the times, and then moves it over to its permanent name.
+    Without the writeback cache, each of these operations requires a round trip to the server.
+With it, everything happens locally until the final version is uploaded with all of its metadata.

+    To force a sync, do an `ls` in any directory.
+The `readdir` call does a complete sync before retrieving the directory listing.

 *   File metadata is cached in a SQLite database for faster access.
     File systems do lots of `getattr` calls, and each one normally requires a HEAD request to S3.
 Caching them locally improves